 The hearing will be private, confidential and informal.

-- The patient, allied person and lawyer or non-lawyer (if one is used) can ask questions, give information and discuss their view of the situation.
+- The patient, nominated support person and representative may ask questions, give information and discuss their view of the situation

-- The treating doctor will normally be present to give information to the Tribunal.
+- The treating team will normally be present to give information to the Tribunal

 - In most cases, the Tribunal will advise on their decision on the day of the hearing.